cgoncalves/cumulus_topology_converter/documentation/README.md

 ###Functional Defaults
 Functional defaults provide basic options for memory and OS when using pre-defined functions.
 Presently the functional defaults are defined as follows but can be overwritten by manually specifying the associated attribute.

-function="oob-switch"
+For Functions: "oob-switch" "exit" "spine" "leaf"

-function="exit"
+Functional Defaults are:
-function="spine"
+* os="CumulusCommunity/cumulus-vx"
-function="leaf"
+* memory="300"

-Functional Defaults are: os="CumulusCommunity/cumulus-vx", memory="300"
+For Functions: "oob-server" and "host"

-function="oob-server"
+Functional Defaults are:
-function="host"
+* os="boxcutter/ubuntu1604"
-Functional Defaults are: os="boxcutter/ubuntu1604", memory="500"
+* memory="500"

 Leaf,Spine,Exit,oob-switch os="CumulusCommunity/cumulus-vx" memory="300"
 Host,oob-server os="boxcutter/ubuntu1604" memory="500"